serverbee/ansible-role-virt-guest-manage/README.md

 ## Virt guest manage role

-This role use [official ansible virt module](https://docs.ansible.com/ansible/2.9/modules/virt_module.html) for managing virtual machines supported by libvirt.
+This role use [official ansible virt module](https://docs.ansible.com/ansible/2.9/modules/virt_module.html) for managing RHEL based virtual machines.
-So you can control all your vms directly via settings in group_vars or host_vars.
+So you can control all your VMs directly via settings in group_vars or host_vars.
-The main feature of this role is parallel installation of all virtual machines which set in `virt_guest_list`.
+The main feature of this role is the parallel installation of all virtual machines which are set in `virt_guest_list`.

+#### To begin

+##### Update default values for your needs

+First of all you have to update `virt_guest_init_passwd` with setting a custom password.
+Second thing is you have to find and set the nearest mirror for downloading all components of RHEL based installator.

+##### Out of the scope of this role

+This role can manage LVM based virtual disks for VMs but you have to create Physical Volume (PVS) and Volume Group (VGS) before using it.
+Also there are two different options for virtual network interfaces of VMs.
+The first way is to use an existed and already configured Linux bridge
+and the second one is to use [libvirt networking](https://wiki.libvirt.org/page/Networking).
+Anyway the last option can be managed with
+`virt_network_list` directly from this role.

 #### Variables